muditbhargava66/dropgrad/docs/analysis.md

 ### Computational Efficiency
 DropGrad is computationally efficient compared to some other regularization techniques.
 It introduces minimal overhead during training, as it only requires element-wise operations on the gradients.
 The computational cost of DropGrad is negligible, making it suitable for large-scale deep learning tasks.

+### Cross-Platform Compatibility
+Version 3 of DropGrad introduces enhanced cross-platform compatibility, allowing the codebase to work seamlessly on macOS, Windows, and Linux.
+This expansion enables researchers and practitioners to utilize DropGrad on their preferred operating system without any compatibility issues.
+The improved cross-platform support facilitates wider adoption and easier integration of DropGrad into existing deep learning workflows.

 ## Implementation Details